 © 2022 All rights reserved

-The Capital Institute is offering a second edition of its online course, “Introduction to Regenerative Economics: New Ways of Seeing, Thinking, Managing, and Being for the 21st Century.
+The Capital Institute is offering a third edition of its online course, “Introduction to Regenerative Economics: New Ways of Seeing, Thinking, Managing, and Being for the 21st Century.
 The aim of this course is to provide a living systems approach to redesigning our economy so that long-term prosperity, human dignity, social equity, and planetary wellness can be viably sustained throughout the world.